alexbosworth/goldengate/README.md

 Encode recovery blob

+Note: Make sure to encode the version given by swap creation

-Either a private key or public key is required for claim/refund Either the secret preimage or the preimage hash is required for claim/refund
+Either a private key or public key is required for claim/refund

+Either the secret preimage or the preimage hash is required for claim/refund

     {